RemcodM/pearl000-files/README.md

    EEPROM    :         0 bytes
 -- Uploading...
 ```
-When you see the `-- Uploading...` line, without any errors, the program has succesfully been uploaded to the Arduino.
+When you see the `-- Uploading...` line, without any errors, the program has successfully been uploaded to the Arduino.

 ## Finding the Arduino device entry
-When the Arduino is connected to a Linux based operating system using the USB connection, Linux will automatically detect the Arduino as a USB serial device and place a device entry in `/dev/`.
-However, the device entry may be called different across distros and Linux kernel versions.
+When the Arduino is connected to a Linux or macOS based system using the USB connection, the kernel will automatically detect the Arduino as a USB serial device and place a device entry in `/dev/`.
+However, the device entry may be called different across different systems.
 To make finding the Arduino device entry easier, use the included `detect.sh` script.
 When you call it, follow the instructions on the screen:
 ```
 # ./detect.sh
 Unplug the Arduino when plugged in.
 Then press enter.